joergschultzelutter/mowas-pwb/README.md

 ## Feature set
 - You can specify 1..n fixed sets of lat/lon warning areas which will be validated against MOWAS warnings.
 - Additionally, licensed amateur radio operators can specify an APRS call sign whose lat/lon coordinates will be _dynamically_ monitored in addition to the static warning areas
-- You can specify a minimal warning level which needs to be met for triggering a message (e.g. "Severe", "Extreme"). ``mowas-pwb`` will only send messages to the your devices if the message's status is greater or equal to the given warning level.
+- You can specify a minimal warning level which needs to be met for triggering a message (e.g. ``Severe``, ``Extreme``). ``mowas-pwb`` will only send messages to the your devices if the message's status is greater or equal to the given warning level.
 - Additionally, you can specify a DAPNET-specific high priority message level.
 Alert/Update Messages whose warung levels meet or exceed this value will be sent out over DAPNET with a higher priority than standard messages.
 - ``mowas-pwb`` supports two kinds of run intervals:
     - The standard run interval (default: 60 mins) is applied if a previous program cycle did NOT trigger any outgoing messages to the user.
 This should be the default scenario.